 “No one has to be told how uncomfortable cycling can be, particularly after a lengthy absence and a few more pounds of body weight.”

 Imagine how much further you could go if you weren’t constantly having to grin and bear the varying degrees of discomfort associated with sitting on a saddle.
-Surely cycling performance should be a matter of personal fitness and strength, not one’s pain threshold.
+Surely cycling endurance should be a matter of personal fitness, not of one’s pain threshold.

 Lifelong cycling enthusiasts who say they’ve got used to eating up all those miles on their trusted ‘conventional’ saddles, beware the physical damage you could be doing to yourselves.
 Chances are you haven’t actually ‘broken in’ your saddle as you might think………. the saddle has broken you in, although you might not want to admit to it.